Minimising the expected commute time: Introduction and problem motivation

 \subsection{Problem motivation}

-The problem models one arising in {\em simulated tempering}-a form of Markov Chain Monte Carlo (MCMC).
+The problem gives a much simplified model for one arising in {\em simulated tempering} -a form of Markov Chain Monte Carlo (MCMC).
 Essentially the level corresponds to the temperature in a \lq\lq{}heat bath\rq\rq{}.
 The idea is that when simulating a draw from a highly multimodal distribution we use a reversible Markov Process to move between low and high temperature states (and thus smear out the modes temporarily) so that the Markov chain can then move around the statespace; then at low temperature we sample from the true distribution (see \cite{ARR}).

+The rest of the paper is organised as follows.
+The next section introduces some notation and preliminary results.
+Section \ref{StaticSection} contains the static (generalised) versions of Problem \ref{prob2} and Problem \ref{prob3}.
+The dynamic versions are presented in Section \ref{stoch}.
+Then, in Section \ref{DiscrC}, we solve the corresponding discrete statespace problems (in both discrete and continuous time).
+Some examples are given in Section \ref{S-Ex}.
+We provide the proofs of the main results in an appendix.